Donald Trump Tweets That He Will ‘Send In The Feds’ To Deal With Chicago ‘Carnage’ [Video]

 — Denis (@DBSlugger) January 25, 2017

 However, while Trump didn’t talk Chicago during his inaugural speech, he did repeatedly blast the city during his campaign.
-The then-candidate became famous on the campaign trail for using Chicago as an example of a big city gone bad, poor liberal policies and inner-city crime.
+The then-candidate became famous on the campaign trail for using Chicago as an example of a big city gone bad, poor liberal policies, and inner-city crime.

 At at least one Trump rally, the new president’s supporters violently clashed with anti-Trump protesters in the disputed city.

 After his unexpected Election Day electoral college victory, Trump continued to bag on Chicago in general and Mayor Rahm Emanuel, an outspoken opponent of Donald Trump’s proposed policies.
-After Trump pulled off a dark horse November victory, Emanuel came forward in an attempt to reassure his residents that Donald Trump wouldn’t retaliate against Chicago as POTUS, reports The Chicago Tribune.
+After Trump pulled off a dark horse November victory, Emanuel came forward in an attempt to reassure his residents that Donald Trump wouldn’t retaliate against Chicago as POTUS, reports the Chicago Tribune.

 “I’m not worried about Donald Trump trying to somehow penalize Chicago.
 I’m not sure President-elect Trump will listen to me, but I would say that you’re president for all of America, and that includes your third-largest city in the country.”

-However, just weeks before Trump was sworn in, he took to Twitter to blast Chicago’s crime rate and demand that Emanuel ask the Feds for help fixing the problem, reports ABC News.
+However, just weeks before Trump was sworn in, he took to Twitter to blast Chicago’s crime rate and demand that Emanuel ask the feds for help fixing the problem, reports ABC News.

 Chicago murder rate is record setting – 4,331 shooting victims with 762 murders in 2016.
 If Mayor can't do it he must ask for Federal help!